wavefrontHQ/docs/pages/doc/logging_overview.md

 ## Logging Architecture

 You can send your logs to Tanzu observability using a Log Shipper.
-The FluentD log shipper is supported out of the box.
+The Fluentd log shipper is supported out of the box.
 If you are using a different log shipper, reach out to [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help.

 See [Send logs to Tanzu Observability](logging_send_logs.html) for detailed steps.